A multiple group rack and oriented spatial surfaces: A coloring invariant for oriented spatial surfaces

 \section{A coloring invariant for oriented spatial surfaces}

 In this section, we introduce a coloring for an oriented spatial surface by a multiple group rack.

 Let $D$ be a diagram of an oriented spatial surface.
-A \textit{Y-orientation} of $D$ is a collection of orientations of all edges of $D$ without sources and sinks with respect to the orientation as shown in Figure~\ref{fig:Y-orientation}, where an edge of $D$ is a piece of a curve each of whose endpoints is a vertex.
+A \textit{Y-orientation} of $D$ is a collection of orientations of all edges of $D$ without sources and sinks with respect to the orientation as shown in Fig.~\ref{fig:Y-orientation}, where an edge of $D$ is a piece of a curve each of whose endpoints is a vertex.
 In this paper, a circle component of $D$ is also regarded as an edge of $D$.
-Every diagram has a Y-orientation. \textit{Y-oriented Reidemeister moves} are Reidemeister moves between two diagrams with Y-orientations which are identical except in the disk where the move is applied.
-All Y-oriented R6 moves are listed in Figure~\ref{fig:Y-oriented R6 moves}.
+Every diagram has a Y-orientation.
+We note that a Y-orientation of $D$ is irrelevant to the orientations of the spatial surface represented by $D$. \textit{Y-oriented Reidemeister moves} are Reidemeister moves between two diagrams with Y-orientations which are identical except in the disk where the move is applied.
+All Y-oriented R6 moves are listed in Fig.~\ref{fig:Y-oriented R6 moves}.
+We have the following proposition immediately by~\cite{Ishii15-2}.

+\begin{proposition} Any two Y-orientations of a diagram of an oriented spatial surface can be transformed into each other by using Y-orientated Reidemeister moves finitely and reversing the orientations of some circle components. \end{proposition}

 Let $X=\bigsqcup_{\lambda\in\Lambda}G_\lambda$ be a multiple group rack and let $D$ be a Y-oriented diagram of an oriented spatial surface.
 We denote by $\mathcal{A}(D)$ the set of arcs of $D$, where an arc is a piece of a curve each of whose endpoints is an undercrossing or a vertex.
 In this paper, an orientation of an arc is also represented by the normal orientation, which is obtained by rotating the usual orientation counterclockwise by $\pi/2$ on the diagram.
-An \textit{$X$-coloring} of $D$ is a map $C : \mathcal{A}(D) \to X$ satisfying the conditions depicted in Figure~\ref{fig:coloring} at each crossing and vertex of $D$.
+An \textit{$X$-coloring} of $D$ is a map $C : \mathcal{A}(D) \to X$ satisfying the conditions depicted in Fig.~\ref{fig:coloring} at each crossing and vertex of $D$.
 We denote by $\operatorname{Col}_X(D)$ the set of all $X$-colorings of $D$.
 Then we have the following propositions.

 \begin{proposition} Let $X=\bigsqcup_{\lambda \in \Lambda}G_\lambda$ be a multiple group rack and let $D$ be a Y-oriented diagram of an oriented spatial surface.
 Let $D'$ be a diagram obtained by applying one of Y-oriented Reidemeister moves to $D$ once.
 For any $X$-coloring $C$ of $D$, there is a unique $X$-coloring $C'$ of $D'$ which coincides with $C$ except in the disk where the move is applied. \end{proposition}